Target in $39.4 million settlement with banks over data breach

 The case is In re: Target Corporation Customer Data Security Breach Litigation, U.S. District Court, District of Minnesota, No. 14-md-02522.

-Reporting by Jonathan Stempel in New York and Nandita Bose in Chicago; Editing by Chizu Nomiyama and Tom Brown
+Reporting by Jonathan Stempel in New York and Nandita Bose in Chicago; Editing by Chizu Nomiyama, Tom Brown and Peter Cooney